Tens of thousands of Israelis protest judicial reform plan for 16th week

 Holiday marred by crisis

 The mass protest — which has raged weekly since the start of the year — comes just ahead of Israel's landmark 75th anniversary celebration.
-For Palestinians, it is called Nakba, the day when Palestine's ethnic cleansing began.
+For Palestinians, it is called Nakba, the day when ethnic cleansing began in Palestine.

 The holiday honouring Israel's founding in 1948, typically meant to be a display of national unity, has been marred by one of Israel's gravest crises in its history.